rusmarko/HIDRA2/README.md

 HIDRA2 is a state-of-the-art deep neural model for sea-level prediction based on past sea level observations and future tidal and atmospheric forecasts.
-This repository contains the implementation of HIDRA2, and source code to train and evaluate the model.
+This repository contains the implementation of HIDRA2 and code to train and evaluate the model.
 We also include HIDRA2 weights pretrained on 2006 – 2018 and predictions for all 50 ensembles on Jun 2019 – Dec 2020.
+Training and test datasets are published at destinations listed below.

 ![Qualitative example of sea level predictions (compared with NEMO, from 2020/10/14).](./images/qualitative_example-2020-10-15.png)